bstaletic/std_bot/README.md

 - -> https://en.cppreference.com/w/cpp/chrono/weekday

+If the bot can't find the token in the symbol index, the built-in search is used.
+As for now cppreference.com decided to use DuckDuckGo for their public search engine.
+The old built-in search is still available if you use the correct URL tough (https://en.cppreference.com/mwiki/index.php?title=Special%3ASearch&search=XXXX)

 ## How can I give feedback or suggestions?

 I'm very grateful for every form of feedback, positive or negative.